-PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells from its plant in Wood Dale, Illinois.
+PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells from its primary facilities in suburban Chicago, Illinois, Darien, Wisconsin and Madison Heights, Michigan.
 These engine components can be stand-alone items or sub-assembled components of the engine depending on the part.
-Due to the variety of parts purchased from suppliers and the complexity of the manufacturing process for these subcomponents, PSI determined the best approach for surveying the supply base would be to contact every production supplier and inquire as to the Conflict Mineral content of the component supplied to PSI.
+Due to the variety of parts purchased from suppliers and the complexity of the manufacturing process for these subcomponents, PSI determined the best approach for surveying the supply base would be to contact every production supplier and ask them about the Conflict Mineral content of the component supplied to PSI.

-In September 2013, the PSI cross functional team which is comprised of representatives from procurement, legal, engineering, manufacturing, marketing and finance, prepared our supplier survey (the "2013 Conflict Mineral Survey"), which was subsequently distributed on October 4, 2013.
-To identify recipients of the survey, PSI agreed upon the scope of the survey as is applicable to section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-PSI created the following criteria for issuing its 2013 Conflict Mineral Survey:
+To identify recipients of the survey, PSI agreed upon the scope of the survey as is applicable to section 1502 of the Dodd-Frank Act.
+PSI created the following criteria for issuing its 2015 Conflict Mineral Survey:

-Excluded from PSI 2013 Conflict Mineral Survey
+Excluded from PSI 2015 Conflict Mineral Survey

-- Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to our end product.
-These components are not modified by PSI for sale and are therefore not subject to Conflict Mineral reporting. - Packaging Supply base: PSI packaging is not a value add component and does not provide any value add to our end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - PSI procured a small amount of production parts from Advance Auto Parts (\$3,567.29) and Rock Auto Parts (\$186.58) in 2013 for use in production assemblies.
-These purchases were deemed to be immaterial.
+- PSI Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to our end product.
+These components are not modified by PSI for sale and are therefore not subject to Conflict Mineral reporting. - Packaging Supply base: PSI or its subsidiaries packaging is not a value add component and does not provide any value add to our end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI. - Any purchase made to supply the companies formerly known as Bi-Phase Technologies, LLC or Powertrain Integration, LLC.
+These companies were acquired by PSI after April 1, 2015 and were not included in the 2015 Conflict Mineral Survey.

-Included in PSI 2013 Conflict Mineral Survey
+Included in PSI 2015 Conflict Mineral Survey

-Except as set forth above, every production supplier that provided one or more production parts to PSI between the dates of January 1, 2013 and August 31, 2013.
+- Except as set forth above, every production supplier that provided one or more production parts to PSI, and its subsidiaries (including entities acquired prior to April 1, 2015) between the dates of January 1, 2015 and December 31, 2015. - PSI did not exclude any commodity or subcomponent in its 2015 Conflict Mineral Survey.